 - 1. Align and place the touchpad into the slot on the palm-rest and keyboard assembly. - 2.
 Replace the two (M2x2) screws along with the bracket to secure the touchpad to the palm-rest and keyboard assembly. - 3.
-Slide the touchpad cable onto its connector on the system board and close the latch to secure the cable. - 4.
-Align and place the touchpad bracket into the slot on the palm-rest and keyboard assembly. - 5.
+Slide the touchpad cable onto its connector on the system board and close the latch to secure the cable.

+- 4. Align and place the touchpad bracket into the slot on the palm-rest and keyboard assembly. - 5.
 Replace the three (M1.6x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 6.
 Lower the latch on the touchpad cable once it is connected to the connector on the system board.

-1. Install the speakers.

-- 2. Install the battery.

-- 3. Install the base cover.

-- 4. Follow the procedure in after working inside your computer.
+- 1. Install the speakers (3-cell battery configuration or 4-cell battery configuration). - 2.
+Install the battery (3-cell or 4-cell) based on the configuration. - 3.
+Install the base cover. - 4.
+Follow the procedure in after working inside your computer.